ISO/IEC 9995: Function keys

-Level and group selection
+Level selection

-To select the Level 2 (commonly called “shifted”, see the subsection “Levels and Groups” of the section “ISO/IEC 9995-1” above), two keys shall be present in row B (commonly called Shift keys).
+To select the Level 2 (commonly called "shifted", see the subsection "Levels and Groups" of the section "ISO/IEC 9995-1" above), two keys shall be present in row B (commonly called Shift keys).
 The left one shall occupy position B99, while the right one shall be located right of the character input keys of that row.
 The exact function of these keys (commonly pressing them together with the affected character input key) is not specified in the standard.
 Thus, solutions where the shift key is pressed, then released before the character input key is pressed, are compliant with the standard.

-To select the Level 3 (if this is present on a layout), at least one Level 3 select key (frequently marked AltGr) shall be present.
-On keyboards compliant to the “harmonized 48 graphic key keyboard arrangement” (see above), such keys shall be placed in row A or row B. Like for the shift keys, the exact function of these keys (commonly pressing them together with the affected character input key) is not specified in the standard.
+If the keyboard layout contains a Level 3, at least one Level 3 select key (frequently marked AltGr) shall be present to select it.
+On keyboards compliant to the "harmonized 48–50 graphic key keyboard arrangement" (see above), such keys shall be placed in row A or row B. Like for the shift keys, the exact function of these keys (commonly pressing them together with the affected character input key) is not specified in the standard.

-For layouts containing more than one group, several mechanisms for group selection are specified.
-A dedicated Group selection key (marked by according to ISO/IEC 9995-7), if present, shall be positioned adjacent to a “Level 3 select” (AltGr) key.
-For layouts containing a “Group 2” as specified in ISO/IEC 9995-3, this key shall work as a “latch” (i. e., when it is pressed and then released, the actuation of the next character input key causes the selection of a character of Group 2.
-After this, the status is reverted, thus subsequent character input key actuations refer to the basic group unless the “group selection” key is actuated again).
-If no dedicated “Group selection” key is present, its function is obtained by pressing the “Level 2 select” and “Level 3 select” (i. e.
-“Shift” and “AltGr”) key simultaneously and releasing them before actuating the selected character input key.
+Numeric keypad emulation

+For keyboards which do not contain a numeric keypad, the standard specifies two ways of the emulation of one within the alphanumeric section of a keyboard.
+One way, with mappings to keys in the left half of the alphanumeric section (shown green in the figure above in the section Graphic keys), emulates a numeric keypad with the digits 1,2,3 in the upper row.
+The other way, with mappings to keys in the right half (shown blue in that figure), emulates one with the digits 7,8,9 in the upper row.
+The standard does not specify any mechanism to switch to the numeric keypad functionality.

 Allocation guidelines for layouts containing the Latin alphabet

-An informative annex “Allocation guidelines” provides a basic pattern for arrangements of Latin letters, which in fact specifies a foundation for the kinds of keyboard layouts known as QWERTY, QWERTZ, or AZERTY.
+An informative annex "Allocation guidelines" provides a basic pattern for arrangements of Latin letters, which in fact specifies a foundation for the kinds of keyboard layouts known as QWERTY, QWERTZ, or AZERTY.
 As this annex is not normative, it does not prevent other arrangements like the Dvorak keyboard or the Turkish F-keyboard being compliant to the ISO/IEC 9995 standard series.

-The figure shows letters in black where a unique position is given, while the letters shown in red may alternatively occupy any of the positions where they are shown.
+The figure above (in the section Graphic keys) shows letters in black where a unique position is given, while the letters shown in red may alternatively occupy any of the positions where they are shown.
 Digits may be allocated on Level 0 (unshifted) or Level 1 (shifted).
-An asterisk indicates “any other character”.
+An asterisk in that figure indicates "any other character".